ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 : the process of preventing a specific Location-tracking Accessory from communicating with the Crowdsourced Network.
 This could be through physical means (e.g. removing the battery) or via a command sent by a Platform to an Accessory (e.g. Remote Disablement).

 **Disablement Instructions**:
-: steps Non-owner Device users can take to disable a Location-tracking Accessory suspected of Unwanted Tracking.
+: steps Non-Owner Device users can take to disable a Location-tracking Accessory suspected of Unwanted Tracking.

+**Device**:
+: Hardware that includes software for a Platform and that can connect to Accessories and one or more Crowdsourced Networks.
+Examples of Devices are phones, tablets, laptops, etc.

 **Detecting Unwanted Location Tracking (DULT) Protocol** : the protocol under development by the IETF DULT working Group to prevent Unwanted Location Tracking.
 This includes protocols for accessories and the crowd sourced network, along with algorithms for detecting unwanted location tracking.